How to Make Sure All Your Computer Hardware is Compatible

 - Micro ATX

-These are just the standard desktop sizes.
-There are more motherboard sizes for other applications.
+These are just standard desktop sizes.
+There are more motherboard sizes for other applications, such as server boards.

-The ATX motherboard is the most commonly used sized for a standard sized computer, and is probably the one you will want to use unless you’re looking for something significantly smaller or larger.
+The ATX motherboard is the most commonly used size for standard computers and is probably the one you will want to use unless you’re looking for something significantly smaller or going for a server build.

 RAM, or Random Access Memory, is often misunderstood and can be confusing when it comes to speeds and what it’s compatible with.